ECronin1973/Applied_Statistics_MyWork/README.md

   - Next, we provide a summary of the dataset using the [describe() method](https://www.w3schools.com/python/pandas/ref_df_describe.asp).
 This method gives us important statistical information about the numerical columns in the dataset, such as the count, mean, standard deviation, minimum, and maximum values.
   - To get information on the dataset such as the number of observation, the [info() is used](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html#pandas.DataFrame.info.)

+  The following code was used to complete this task:

  ```<python>
  # Describe the dataset
  # # To get an initial look at the dataset, we can display the first few rows using the head() method.
 This gives us a quick overview of the data.